ppy/osu-wiki/wiki/Contests/Skinning_Contest/3/en.md

 - **Deuteranopia**
 - **Tritanopia**

 Bear in mind that your skin must feature **only one** of these colour spectra.
-Additionally, while shades of grey are contained in these palettes, your skin must not be primarily monochrome.
+Additionally, while shades of grey are contained in these palettes, your skin must not be primarily greyscale.

 ![](img/palettes.png)